When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 10. Cordless Drills

-Product Image of the DEWALT 20V MAX* Cordless Drill / Driver Kit, Compact, Brushless (DCD777C2)
+Product Image of the DEWALT 20V MAX Cordless Drill/Driver Kit with Battery and Charger Included (DCD777C2)

 These drills were always seen as the weaker cousins of corded drills because they didn’t produce the same level of power and torque.
 However, newer models have not only caught up, but in some cases, they have also surpassed the corded versions.